 Physical characteristics of a Pug cross Shih Tzu

-Because of its toy dog heritage the Shih Tzu ‘cross’ pug adult will only grow to about 12 inches at the shoulder and weigh between 8 and 16 pounds.
-Some may be born with the extra folds of skin seen of a pug but others may have the more slender shape of the Shih Tzu.
-The Pug-Zu adult is as likely to have the short legs of the pug as it is the longer legs of the Shih; neither gene pool is dominant.
+Because of its parents' size, the Shih Tzu ‘cross’ Pug adult will only grow to about 12 inches at the shoulder and weigh between 8 and 16 pounds.
+Some may be born with the extra folds of skin seen of a Pug but others may have the more slender shape of the Shih Tzu.

 Shih Tzus are born of various colours although these can change over time.
 Pugs on the other hand tend to be black or fawn.
-The issue from a union of these two pedigrees results in a Pug-Zu that may be black, brown, fawn, white, apricot or sable or any mix of the six.
+A Pug-Zu may be black, brown, fawn, white, apricot or sable or any mix of the six.

 Pug-Zus are by all accounts easy to train but it must not be assumed that a dog that is easy to train does not need training.
 And some owners may even consider the dog’s diminutive size as reason enough for her not to require training and socialisation.
 However, this gives rise to the much-talked-about behavioural problems of the unadjusted small dog.

 Any dog that is not socially confident will exhibit poor behaviour.
 ‘Poorly socialised pups turn into badly behaved adult dogs,’ according to vet Pete Wedderburn.